gabikersul/poc-rest-service/README.md

     - Go to Welcome, admin > Quick Setup and create a gradle repository.

 - Artifactory Plugin:
-    - Go to Manage Jenkins > Manage Plugins > Available.
+    - Go to Manage Jenkins > Manage Plugins > Available;
     - Search for 'Artifactory' plugin and install it;
-    - Go to Manage Jenkins > Configure System and scroll down until you find Artifactory:
+    - Go to Manage Jenkins > Configure System and scroll down until you find Artifactory;
     - Choose a Jfrog Artifactory server ID name;
     - Insert the Jfrog Artifactory URL (default: http://IP_ADDRESS:8081/artifactory);
-    - Type your JFrog Artifactory login.
+    - Type your JFrog Artifactory login;
     - Apply and save.